Deltares-research/HydroFlows/docs/user_guide/intro.rst

 risk calculations and outputs and so on.
 A "workflow" is an interconnected set of operations, also called "rules" that individually take one step in the translation from one or several input datasets into a certain output dataset.

-This can be done using a command-line interface (CLI), or a application programming interface (API).
+This can be done using a command-line interface (CLI), or an application programming interface (API).
 We strongly recommend to use the API, and write your workflows in scripts.
 The CLI is more easy to use and does not require extensive programming experience, but does not offer flexibility.